RootRez/publisher-api-docs/currencies.md

 ## Currencies

-You can retrieve currencies supported by the RootRez API via the currencies endpoint
+You can retrieve currencies supported by the Ripe API via the currencies endpoint

 | Endpoint | HTTP |
 | ------------- | ------------- |